AditiBhandari/south-asia-data-sources/README.md

 ## Politics and government

 ### Elections
-* [Lok Dhaba](http://lokdhaba.ashoka.edu.in/LokDhaba-Shiny/): Browse and download general and assembly elections data, courtesy of the Trivedi Centre for Political Data at Ashoka University.
+* [Lok Dhaba](http://lokdhaba.ashoka.edu.in/LokDhaba-Shiny/): Browse and download general and assembly elections data, courtesy of the Trivedi Centre for Political Data at Ashoka University
-* [Election Commission of India](https://eci.gov.in/statistical-report/statistical-reports/): Download general and assembly election result data, available in PDF and Excel formats.
+* [Election Commission of India](https://eci.gov.in/statistical-report/statistical-reports/): Download general and assembly election result data, available in PDF and Excel formats

 ### Government
 * [PM Modi's speeches](http://pib.nic.in/PMContents/PMContents.aspx?menuid=2&Lang=1&RegionId=1)